2026 401(k) Plan Contribution Limits – Maximum You Can Contribute

 2007$15,500$5,000$46,000$51,000

-These contribution limits apply to the 401(k) plan, as well as to several retirement plans that are written into the tax code, such as the Thrift Savings Plan, Roth and Traditional versions of the 401(k) plan and similar employer-sponsored retirement plans.
-These limits also apply to Individual 401(k) Plans, also known as the Solo 401(k), which is a small business retirement plan).
+These contribution limits apply to the 401(k) plan as well as to several retirement plans written into the tax code, including the Thrift Savings Plan, Roth and Traditional versions of the 401(k), and similar employer-sponsored retirement plans.
+These limits also apply to the Solo 401(k), which is a small business retirement plan.

-Look into your specific plan, as there may be slight differences in employer contribution rules, profit sharing or other plan-specific topics.
+Look into your specific plan as there may be slight differences in employer contribution rules, profit sharing, or other plan-specific details.

-If you can maximize your 401(k) contributions, you will be well on your way to setting up a solid retirement fund.
-There are two easy ways to determine how much to contribute to maximize your 401(k) account this year.
+If you can maximize your 401(k) contributions, you will be well on your way to building a solid retirement fund.
+Here are two ways to calculate how much to contribute.

-Remember, these are the numbers to max out your contributions.
-You can contribute less than that if that works better for your budget.
+These are the amounts needed to max out your contributions.
+You can always contribute less if that works better for your budget.

-If you cannot afford to contribute the maximum, try to at least contribute up to your employer’s match, if your employer makes matching contributions.
+If you cannot afford to contribute the maximum, try to at least contribute enough to capture your employer’s full matching contribution, that is free money you should not leave on the table.

 What If I Contribute Too Much to My 401(k)?

-Employees with access to 401(k) plan may also be able to contribute to another type of retirement plan, the Individual Retirement Arrangement (IRA).
+Employees with access to a 401(k) or TSP may also be able to contribute to an Individual Retirement Arrangement (IRA).
+These are separate accounts with separate contribution limits, so contributing to one does not prevent you from contributing to the other.

 Where Should You Invest First — IRA or 401(k)?

-First, make sure you’re contributing enough to your 401(k) or Thrift Savings Plan to maximize employer-matching contributions.
-Then, try to max out a Roth IRA if you are eligible to contribute to one.
+First, contribute enough to your 401(k) or TSP to maximize employer matching contributions, that is free money you should not pass up.
+Then, try to max out a Roth IRA if you are eligible.

-If your company doesn’t offer 401(k) matching contributions, you may consider contributing to a Roth IRA first, and then contributing to your 401(k).
+This ensures you capture the full employer match while providing flexibility for both current and future tax planning.
+If your employer does not offer matching contributions, you may consider contributing to a Roth IRA first and then contributing to your 401(k).

 Why Contribute to an IRA?